Financial-Times/content-k8s-provisioner/README.md

 ## Accessing k8s clusters

 1. Clone this repository
-1. Go to lastpass and search for the secure note "upp-k8s-stack infraprod credentials".
+1. Go to lastpass and search for the following secure notes:
+    1. UPP - k8s Prod EU Delivery, Publishing & Neo4j Login credentials
+    1. UPP - k8s Prod US Delivery, Publishing & Neo4J Login credentials
-1. Download the attachment from this secure note (either one is fine) and unzip it in the credentials folder.
-You should have now the key files needed to communicate with the Kubernetes cluster into this folder.
+1. Download the attachments from the secure notes, and unzip them into in the EU and US credentials directories.
     1. To download attachments, you need to install [LP binary plugin](https://lastpass.com/support.php?cmd=showfaq&id=3206) and access the vault through the add-on/extension.
-1. Set the environment variable `KUBECONFIG` to point to the absolute path of the file:
+1. Set the environment variable `KUBECONFIG` to point to the path of the file:
     1. `export KUBECONFIG=~/k8s-aws-delivery-poc/kubeconfig`
 1. Set your context:
     1. `kubectl config use-context upp-prod-delivery-eu`